Alexander Rybak: 2016–2017

 In early 2016, Rybak was a one-off jury member in Eurosong, Belgium's selection for Eurovision 2016.
 Rybak also performed as a part of the interval act for the Eurovision Song Contest 2016, in a musical number satirizing Eurovision songs.
 Shortly after that, he released his lead single "I Came To Love You", which music video was shot in Greece.
 That same year, Rybak marked his ten-year anniversary as an artist by re-releasing former singles such as his debut single "Foolin'" and "5 To 7 Years".
-Next to that, he held several concerts shows under the title "Entertainer".
+Next to that, he held several concerts under the title "Entertainer".

 Rybak sang "Fairytale" during the final of You Decide, the preselection of the United Kingdom in the Eurovision Song Contest 2017.
 That same year, Rybak teamed up with German singer and violinist Franziska Wiese and had a duet with her on his singles "Fairytale" and "Kotik", while also performing the former at the annual Schlagerboom festival.

 During Eurovision 2017, Rybak publicly supported Portuguese singer Salvador Sobral to win the contest.
 Sobral eventually won Eurovision with "Amar pelos dois", breaking Rybak's 2009 record.
 Rybak released his own version of the song, including self-written English lyrics.
 This version was later covered by others including Eurovision 2018 contestants Sennek and Ari Olafsson.
 Although Rybak previously disliked the idea of returning to Eurovision, he revealed in late 2017 that he was thinking of returning to Melodi Grand Prix.